BPScott/talk-the-step-after-styleguides/index.md

 complaining about missing data.

-For instance if our programme template needs a title, a player url for when we link to iplayer, an image, a title.
+For instance if our programme template needs a title, a player url for when we link to iplayer, a synopsis and an image, amongst other things.
 Then we can define a ProgrammePresenterInterface like so.

 And we can safely know that any object that implements the ProgrammePresenterInterface can be successfully rendered by the template.
 This